Floquet M\"obius topological insulators: Introduction

 \section{Introduction}

+As a prototype of topology matter beyond equilibrium, Floquet topological phases have attracted continued attention over the past decades (see Refs.~\cite{FTPRev01,FTPRev02,FTPRev03,FTPRev04,FTPRev05,FTPRev06,FTPRev07,FTPRev08,FTPRev09,FTPRev10} for reviews).
+Their intriguing features include phases with large topological invariants and many topological edge modes due to driving induced long-range couplings \cite{FloLarge01,FloLarge02,FloLarge03,FloLarge04,FloLarge05,FloLarge06}, anomalous edge states degenerating at quasienergy $\pi$ or coiling around the whole quasienergy Brillouin zone~\cite{AFTP01,AFTP02,AFTP03,AFTP04,AFTP05,AFTP06,AFTP07,AFTP08}, the recently discovered Floquet phase boundaries with critical $\pi$ edge modes and nontrivial gapless topology \cite{FgSPT01,FgSPT02,FgSPT03}, and so on.
+These Floquet topological phases have been classified in theory according to their protecting symmetries \cite{FloClass01,FloClass02,FloClass03}, yielding the periodic table of Floquet topological insulators in analogy with their static cousins \cite{FloquetPT}.

-Enriched by nonsymmorphic space groups or projective translational symmetries, the energy bands of a physical system may undergo M\"obius twists around each other in momentum space \cite{MTI0}, yielding unique topological phases that go beyond the conventional tenfold way of topological insulators and superconductors \cite{TenfoldNJP}.
-Such M\"obius topological phases have attracted increasing interest in the past decade \cite{Sym1,MTI01,MTI02,MTI03,MTI04,MTI05,MTI06,MTI07,MTI08,MTI09,MTI10,MTI11,MTI12,MTI13,MTI14,MTI15,MTI16,MTI17,MTI18,MTI19,MTI20,MTI21}, with the M\"obius topological insulator \cite{MTI07} be a representative example, whose edge-state dispersions are interconnected like a M\"obius band under the protection of chiral and $\mathbb{Z}_{2}$-projective translational symmetries.
-Theoretical developments have been made in the classification of various M\"obius topological phases \cite{MTI12,MTI13,MTI18}.
-Experimental studies of M\"obius topological matter have also been conducted in acoustic crystals \cite{MTI10,MTI11,MTI17}, photonic systems \cite{MTI14,MTI15,MTI19} and electrical circuits \cite{MTI16}, inspiring potential applications in the design of wave-guiding devices \cite{MTI22}.
+Beyond the time-reversal, particle-hole and chiral symmetries, other crystal symmetries may also facilitate topological matter in or out of equilibrium \cite{FloCry01,FloCry02,FloCry03,FloCry04,FloCry05,FloCry06,FloCry07,FloCry08,FloCry09,FloCry092,FloCry10,FloCry11,FloCry12,FloCry13,FloCry14,FloCry15,FloCry16,FloCry17,FloCry18,FloCry19,FloCry20,FloCry21,FloCry22,FloCry23}.
+For example, enriched by nonsymmorphic space groups or projective translational symmetry (PTS), energy bands may undergo M\"obius twists in momentum space \cite{MTI0}, yielding topological phases beyond the conventional tenfold way \cite{TenfoldNJP}.
+Such M\"obius topological phases have attracting increasing interest \cite{Sym1,MTI01,MTI02,MTI03,MTI04,MTI05,MTI06,MTI07,MTI08,MTI09,MTI10,MTI11,MTI12,MTI13,MTI14,MTI15,MTI16,MTI17,MTI18,MTI19,MTI20,MTI21}, with the M\"obius topological insulator be an example \cite{MTI07}, whose edge spectra are interconnected like a M\"obius band under the protection of chiral and $\mathbb{Z}_{2}$-PTS.
+These spectrally interconnected edge bands with a M\"obius twist are referred to as \textit{M\"obius edge bands}.
+Besides theoretical progress, experimental studies of M\"obius topological matter have been conducted in acoustic \cite{MTI10,MTI11,MTI17}, photonic \cite{MTI14,MTI15,MTI19} and electrical systems \cite{MTI16}, inspiring potential applications in the design of wave-guiding devices \cite{MTI22}.